Immigration Medical Exams

 The medical exam for immigration involves two visits to a healthcare provider.
 Your second visit must be with a USCIS-approved civil surgeon.

-Depending on your test results, age, and medical history, the following vaccines may be given:
+Depending on your test results, age, and medical history, the following vaccines are mandatory:

 What should I bring to my USCIS immigration medical exam?

-At your first immigration exam visit, you should bring the following:
+At your 1st immigration exam visit, you should bring the following:

 - Government-issued photo identification